UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

 We will integrate EDTF Level 2 features where applicable.
-The `dcterms:issued` property was selected.
+The :code:`dcterms:issued` property was selected.

 `Example record - volvoices:2993 <https://digital.lib.utk.edu/collections/islandora/object/volvoices%3A2993>`_